jpegleg/enchantress/README.md

-The two types of decryption are: decryption to a file: -d and -de (-gd and -gde for GCM) decryption to STDOUT: -do and -deo (-gdo and -gdeo for GCM) The third mode is with a supplied password and key material read from a km.toml file: -e and -d (-ge and -gd for GCM) + ./km.toml
+The two types of decryption are: decryption to a file: -d and -de (-gd and -gde for GCM) decryption to STDOUT: -do and -deo (-gdo and -gdeo for GCM) The third mode is if a file_password.toml is in the working directory of process execution, the enchantress_password value is used instead.
-The fourth mode is with a password set as the environment variable "ENC": -ee and -de (-gee and -gde for GCM) + ./km.toml

 ```